amd/HPCTrainingDock/extras/scripts/aim-engine/rocbudai/README.md

 Serve gpt-oss-120b, tuning precision and GPU memory but leaving the context window at the image default (no `--max-model-len`).
-The opencode `limit` the launcher writes (see [How it works](#how-it-works)) makes long sessions auto-compact instead of overflowing, so the default window is fine and the earlier `max_tokens must be at least 1` error does not recur:
+The opencode `limit` the launcher writes (see [How it works](#how-it-works)) makes long sessions auto-compact instead of overflowing, so the default window still runs and the earlier `max_tokens must be at least 1` error does not recur.
+Note the default profile window here is only 32k; opencode compacts as a fraction of it, so this compacts sooner than the stock path (which sees gpt-oss's full 128k).
+For stock-equivalent headroom, add `--max-model-len 131072` as in the next example.

 ```bash
 AIM_ACCELERATOR_COUNT=1 ./install-rocbudai-aim.sh --namespace <ns> --deploy \